MicrosoftDocs/windows-dev-docs/windows-apps-src/porting/setting-up-your-mac-with-windows-10.md

 ---
 description: Learn how to use your Mac with third-party solutions like Apple Boot Camp, Oracle VirtualBox, VMware Fusion, and Parallels Desktop to develop UWP apps.
-title: Setting up your Mac with Windows 10 ms.assetid: 6D520610-5DE0-476E-A792-AA57E002D309 ms.date: 02/08/2017
+title: Setting up your Mac with Windows 10 or Windows 11 ms.assetid: 6D520610-5DE0-476E-A792-AA57E002D309
+ms.date: 02/08/2017
 ms.topic: article
 keywords: windows 10, uwp
 ms.localizationpriority: medium
 ---
-# Setting up your Mac with Windows 10
+# Setting up your Mac with Windows 10 or Windows 11

 Use your current Mac computer to develop apps for Windows.